 A book: Sapiens, by Yuval Noah Harari.

-An image, memory or sensation that you relate to the Balearics: the smell of the stover fields at dawn.
+An image: the smell of the stover fields at dawn.

 A marine species: the Tompot blenny (Parablennius gattorugine).
 When I was young there were many of them, and I was fascinated by them